9217 NW Expressway, Oklahoma City, OK 73099

 Yes, there are so many excellent drug resources available in the country; however, we have just listed our recommendations.

-Can a school receive government help to administer a drug-dog sniffing program?
+Can a school receive government grant-help to administer a drug-dog detection program?

-Yes, in some cases.
-A school may qualify for Federal Grant funding to ensure the safety of their students.
+Yes, in some cases, a school may qualify for Federal Grant funding to ensure the safety of their students.
+There are other Federal resources available to impacted schools as well.
 It is important that you seek this information out, as in some cases it may save the district precious financial resources.
 It is important to apply early in the Federal budgeting cycle, as there is much demand for these funds.

 Contact us to schedule a discreet discussion with one of our representatives, and to properly design a program that is suitable to your needs.